 Get into the festive spirit – and some serious Christmas shopping – at Portman Marylebone.
 Enjoy complimentary mulled wine and carols while you shop or dine every Thursday up until December 22.
 Follow them on Instagram to find out where the roaming choir will be performing between 5 and 7pm.
 Home to some of the chicest independent shops, restaurants and hotels in the capital, it’s definitely worth making a special trip for and far better than battling the crowds on Oxford Street.

 Visit Christmas at Kew

-There are few things more magical than the enchanting Kew Gardens as it’s illuminated by thousands of multi-coloured lights after dark – and it’s always top of our list for best things to do in London at Christmas.
-Each year, the installations, part-light show and part-artwork, get bigger and more impressive culminating in a dazzling show across the greenhouse and its foreground pond.
-As well as festive food trucks, there’s an opportunity to pick up last-minute gifts at the shop, toast marshmallows in the woods and catch a pantomime.
-Be quick as tickets always sell-out super fast for this one, but as we write there are still a few left.
+There are few things more magical than the enchanting Kew Gardens as it’s illuminated by thousands of multi-coloured lights after dark – and it’s always one of the best things to do in London at Christmas.
+Each year the installations, part-light show and part-artwork, get bigger and more impressive culminating in a dazzling show across the greenhouse and its foreground pond.
+This year it is sponsored by John Lewis, so expect to see nods to their recent Christmas ad featuring an alternative festive Venus flytrap tree.
+Be quick as tickets always sell out super fast for this one, but as we write there are still a few left.
 Open until January 7.